crusoecloud/crusoe-csi-driver-helm-charts/README.md

 ## Prerequisites

-The examples below assume the intended namespace for the CSI Driver is `crusoe-csi-driver`.
+The examples below assume the intended namespace for the CSI Driver is `crusoe-system`.

 ### Setting up credentials